Research says these 4 things give life meaning—and we’re missing them.

 15 Journaling Prompts to Help You Root Down In Meaning

 Here are a few questions to help you explore your relationship to the Four Pillars of Meaning.
-You can find more in my free guide, How to Build Your Transition Compass.
+You can find more in my free guide, 4 Steps from Hustle to Heart.

 While these questions make a great fit for a journaling session or a chat with your coach or therapist, consider also exploring them in community, with a group of friends or loved ones.

-👉 To explore these questions in a supportive community setting, join the Hustle to Heart Bookclub, where we’ll be discussing The Power of Meaning at our first meeting on October 14.
+👉 To explore these questions in a supportive community setting, join the waitlist for the Hustle to Heart Bookclub, where we discuss The Power of Meaning at our first meeting.

 3 Questions for Meaning